AB de Villiers: 2016–2018 and retirement

 In the second Test match against Australia, he scored his 22nd Test century with a score of 126 not out off 146 balls in the first innings.
 His performance helped the team win the match by 6 wickets.

 On 23 May 2018, de Villiers announced his retirement from all forms of international cricket through a video uploaded to Twitter, in which he explained his decision.
 One of the statements in his monologue was "I have had my turn, and to be honest, I am tired."
 A few weeks after his announcement about retiring from international cricket, he clarified and said that he will continue playing T20 leagues for a few more years.
 During the 2019 ICC Cricket World Cup, and following South Africa losing their first three matches in the tournament, details emerged of de Villiers making himself available for selection for the national team squad on the day the squad was to be announced.
 He was not selected as he had not played any international cricket for his country leading up to the tournament, despite having been prompted to do so by South Africa's coach Ottis Gibson earlier in the year.

-In January 2020, it was rumoured that de Villiers was in talks to make a comeback to the South African T20I side for the 2020 ICC Men's T20 World Cup.
+In January 2020, it was rumoured that de Villiers was in talks to make a comeback to the South African T20I team for the 2020 ICC Men's T20 World Cup.
 De Villiers, as well as South African director of cricket Graeme Smith and head coach Mark Boucher, confirmed these rumours.

 In November 2020, de Villiers was nominated for the Sir Garfield Sobers Award for ICC Male Cricketer of the Decade, and the award for ODI cricketer of the decade.